drgerg/Python-Util-UET/README.md

 This is what I'm calling a codelette.
 It's a little bit of code that does something, but has some value beyond that for learners like me.
 (I don't know about you, but I'm always learning.
 Always.)

-"et.py" stands for EpochTime.py, and is a command line utility that will do one of two things immediately:
+"uet.py" stands for UnixEpochTime.py, and is a command line utility that will do one of two things immediately:
  - it will give you a UET value if you don't provide any command line arguments
  - it will show you the local and GMT human-readable time for any UET value you provide on the command line

 There is nothing awe-inspiring about this codelette, but there is a lot that can be learned from it.
 For example, in this tiny file, you'll find working examples of:
-- logging: sends data to a file called et.log.
-I like to use the command <code>tail -fn40 et.log</code> in a terminal and watch it happen.
+- logging: sends data to a file called uet.log.
+I like to use the command <code>tail -fn40 uet.log</code> in a terminal and watch it happen.
 - command line arguments parsing.
-Type <code>./et.py --help</code> for more info.
+Type <code>./uet.py --help</code> for more info.
 - use of the time module to get the current time
 - formatting time strings for human consumption
 - setting Python files up so they can be either imported or run as a standalone program